chaklam-silpasuwanchai/Python-for-Data-Science/Lectures/06-Deployment/Heroku+Github Action/README.md

 CMD uvicorn --host 0.0.0.0 --port $PORT app:app
 ```

 Now, let's push to heroku container register.
-Go to your directory where the Dockerfile is:
+Go to the level where the Dockerfile is:

     heroku container:push web -a [app-name]